What if your child isn't "learning disabled"?

 The Right Side of Normal

 I think we can all agree that there are differences in children.
 Look within the same family and you can see that no two children are alike.
-One may be boisterous and busy, another may be quieter and calmer.
+One may be boisterous and busy while another may be quiet and calm.
 The same can be said for preferences in interests.
-One may love sports, and another may prefer playing an instrument.
+One may love sports and another may prefer playing an instrument.
 Why then do we think all kids will learn the same in school?

-As Cindy found through her research and observation there are core traits/characteristics for right-brained dominant learners as there are for left-brained dominant and all of these traits are on the spectrum of normal, but our schools lean towards the left-brained way of processing information.
+As Cindy found through her research and observation there are core traits/characteristics for right-brained dominant learners as there are for left-brained dominant, and all of these traits are on the spectrum of normal.
+Yet, our schools lean towards the left-brained way of processing information.

 “Schools teach in a left-brained fashion.
 They use such formats as sequential scope and sequence resources, short-term memorization, part-to-whole ‘show me’ steps, and verbally based written work.
 The problem is right-brained people learn best with global interest-based resources, long-term association, whole-to-part conceptual formats, and visual pictorial mental work.”